 Automation and artificial intelligence are adapting to serve many different customer experience needs, such as automated chat-bot responses that improve resource efficiency.
 Automation was the area that industry experts bought up most frequently and saw as the biggest change that is coming in the future.

-Personalization is becoming increasing important as customers crave individual experiences rather than cookie-cuter replies and solutions.
+Personalization is becoming increasingly important as customers crave individual experiences rather than cookie-cutter replies and solutions.
 As Andrew Watson puts it “ten years ago, companies had to focus primarily on delighting the most lucrative customer segment, whereas today we have the ability to craft a relationship strategy with all types of personalities, communication styles and preferences, and other data points.”
-Using all the newest ways to communicate with your customers at every touch point will ensure your relevancy but if you are able to offer these services in a personalized manner, it provides a great opportunity as a differentiator for your brand.
+Using all the newest ways to communicate with your customers at every touchpoint will ensure your relevancy but if you are able to offer these services in a personalized manner, it provides a great opportunity as a differentiator for your brand.

 Alex Genov, Head of Customer Research, Zappos goes a step further and thinks companies should be “using new technological advancements to measure non-verbal expressions of emotion, such as facial expression, voice modulation, psychophysiological reactions, etc.” which is going to allow businesses to understand customers more as people which will allow the personalization process to go that step further.